zdsman/fsetgrp-api/README.md

 ### Remove Assignment from a Group
 Remove an assignment from the group.
+Before an Assignment can be removed all users associated to the Assignement must be disassociated.

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to update the assignments
+2. The caller does not have necessary permissions to remove the assignment
 3. Assignment is not in the group
 4. Assignment can not be removed from the group.
-This mainly applies to the FSETGrp Admin rule
+This mainly applies to the FSETGrp Admin assignments.
+There must always be a FSETGrp Admin assigned.
-5. Assignments exist using the rule
+5. Assignment is associated to one or more users.

 ```
 remove_assignment(GroupFri='string', AssignmentFri='string')